ccktaiwan/ai-governed-software-engineering/governance/governance-formalization/governance-index-v0.2.md

 Purpose:

-Allocates decision, execution, and review authority
+Allocates decision, execution, and review authority.

-Prevents authority ambiguity and AI authority drift
+Prevents authority ambiguity and AI authority drift.

 Referenced By:

-Enforcement and Escalation Rules
+Enforcement and Escalation Rules.

-Audit and traceability requirements
+Audit and traceability requirements.

 3.3 Enforcement and Escalation Rules